 Molly is in an unmarried relationship with her partner.
 Her parents are both deceased and she has one estranged sibling.
 That sibling, however, has a son whom Molly adores.
-Molly has vowed to pay for her nephew’s college tuition — she’s even told multiple friends and family members about this plan — but she unexpectedly passes before creating an official will.
+Molly has vowed to pay for her nephew’s college tuition — she’s even told multiple friends and family members about this plan — but she unexpectedly passes before creating an official Will.
 Depending on the state in which Molly resides, her entire estate would likely be inherited by the alienated sibling with whom she hasn’t spoken to in years.

-The only way Molly could have prevented this unfortunate result is if she had clarified in her will that she wanted her assets gifted to her nephew.
+The only way Molly could have prevented this unfortunate result is if she had clarified in her Will that she wanted her assets gifted to her nephew.

-Intestate, or Intestacy, is what happens to an estate in the case an individual dies before creating a will.
-As we’ll discuss below, the intestacy varies from state to state, which underscores the importance of having a proper Estate Plan in place.
+Intestate, or Intestacy, is what happens to an estate in the case an individual dies before creating a Will.
+As we’ll discuss below, the intestacy varies from state to state, which underscores the importance of having a proper estate plan in place.

 Every state has their own established intestate process that determines whether a person’s assets will be given to their spouse, children, parents or siblings.
-When someone dies without a will, their assets are frozen until the court system combs through every detail of their estate.
+When someone dies without a Will, their assets are frozen until the court system combs through every detail of their estate.
 The court then applies its state intestacy laws to make a decision regarding where a person’s possessions will be allocated This process can be time-consuming and exhausting for the surviving family members — but is easily avoidable.

-Continue reading to learn about what will happen to your children, money and other assets in the unfortunate case you pass away before finalizing a will.
+Continue reading to learn about what will happen to your children, money and other assets in the unfortunate case you pass away before finalizing a Will.

-Dying Without a Will: Your Money
+Dying without a Will: your money

-Your state’s intestate succession laws will determine where your money goes if you pass away before creating a will.
+Your state’s intestate succession laws will determine where your money goes if you pass away before creating a Will.
 This requires going into probate court where the court will appoint someone as a personal representative to oversee distribution of your belongings.
 One benefit of going through probate is that the process starts by cutting off all creditor claims.
 This can reduce the time creditors can file claims to as few as three months.
-Once the court pays off your debts, your remaining assets will be allocated to your heirs (and this varies by state).
+Once the personal representative pays off your debts, your remaining assets will be allocated to your heirs (and this varies by state).

-Dying Without a Will: Your Children
+Dying without a Will: your children

-Childrens’ rights are put into the hands of the court if you pass away before creating a will or naming your offspring as beneficiaries.
-This is why it is especially important for parents to prioritize their Estate Planning.
+Children’s rights are put into the hands of the court if you pass away before creating a Will or naming your offspring as beneficiaries.
+This is why it is especially important for parents to prioritize their estate planning.

 State judges will do their best to ensure a child’s guardianship is in his or her best interest, but the fact remains: courts don’t know the child or the family dynamics, which makes it incredibly difficult for them to determine “what is best”.
 In most cases, a family member will volunteer to raise the children of their deceased relative.
-However, it’s impossible to guarantee that the child (or children) will end up in the household of their parent’s choosing without a proper will.
+However, it’s impossible to guarantee that the child (or children) will end up in the household of their parent’s choosing without a proper Will.

-Dying Without a Will: Your Property & Taxes
+Dying without a Will: your property & taxes

 How is your estate taxed after you die?
 The answer varies state to state, but we’ll break down some basics.

 Under Federal law, your estate is taxed by 40 percent if it’s worth over $11.58 million.
 Anything under that amount is generally exempt from federal taxes.
-State taxes are an entirely different story, especially if you pass away before writing a will.
+State taxes are an entirely different story, especially if you pass away before writing a Will.

 In some states, your estate is taxed at up to 16 percent if it’s worth over $1.6 million.
 Other states use their exclusively designed formula to divide your estate taxes among your spouse and children.

-Delaying the necessary steps to write your last will and testament could also mean forfeiting your spouse’s marital deduction (which, when documented in your will, allows them to inherit your entire estate, tax free.)
+Delaying the necessary steps to write your last Will and testament could also mean forfeiting your spouse’s marital deduction (which, when documented in your Will, allows them to inherit your entire estate, tax free.)

-The above scenarios describe what could happen in cases where a person dies before preparing their will, but now we’ll break down the details even further and based on a person’s relationship status at their time of death.
+The above scenarios describe what could happen in cases where a person dies before preparing their Will, but now we’ll break down the details even further and based on a person’s relationship status at their time of death.

-Single: There are several scenarios that can occur if you’re single and die without a will.
-In the first, your children would inherit your entire estate if not otherwise specified in your will.
+Single: There are several scenarios that can occur if you’re single and die without a Will.
+In the first, your children would inherit your entire estate if not otherwise specified in your Will.
 In the case you have no children, your parents (if still alive) would be in charge of your estate.
 Finally, your estate would be given to your siblings (in equal shares) if you have no children and your parents are deceased.
 In the rare instance you have no spouse, children, siblings, or descendants of siblings (nieces and nephews), the family on your mother’s and father’s side would split your assets equally.

-Married: In almost every state, your surviving spouse will get a portion of your assets if you pass away without a will.
-Keep in mind that rules and regulations vary somewhat significantly state to state, so your personal Estate Planner will have to hash out the details.
+Married: In almost every state, your surviving spouse will get a portion of your assets if you pass away without a Will.
+Keep in mind that rules and regulations vary somewhat significantly state to state, so your personal estate planner will have to hash out the details.
 When you’re married in California and have children with only your surviving spouse, the spouse receives 100 percent of your community property; the remaining assets are divided per intestate succession law.
 In instances where people have children with previous partners, one half of their estate would be equally distributed among those children while the other half would be given to their surviving current partner.
 Again, exact numbers differ in every state.
 In Tennessee, for example, the surviving spouse is given only a third of the estate and the children get the rest.

-Domestic Partnership: Unfortunately, not every state legally recognizes domestic partnerships, which is why it’s important to check your particular state’s regulations when it comes to dividing a person’s assets after their passing.
+Domestic partnership: Unfortunately, not every state legally recognizes domestic partnerships, which is why it’s important to check your particular state’s regulations when it comes to dividing a person’s assets after their passing.
 In most states however, a domestic partner is given the same rights as a spouse (depending on how the property is owned).

-Think of a will as your “voice” after you’ve passed.
+Dying without a Will can precipitate a myriad of burdens for the deceased’s family members.
+Think of a Will as your “voice” after you’ve passed.
 You have the ability to dictate the future of your assets if you plan in advance; and it’s not that hard to get started!